AnjaliPrakashan/Starbucks-Analysis/README.md

 ## Questions (KPIs) ❓

-- What are the different beverage categories available?
-- Which beverage has the highest calorie content? 🔥
-- Which Starbucks drink contains the most caffeine? ☕
+1️⃣ What are the unique beverage categories and their counts? 🏷️📊 2️⃣ What are the different beverage preparation types? ☕🔄 3️⃣ Which beverages have the highest and lowest calories? 🔥⚖️ 4️⃣ Which beverages have the most caffeine? ☕⚡
+5️⃣ Which beverages contain zero sugar? 🚫🍬
-- What is the correlation between calories and carbohydrates? 📊
+6️⃣ Is there a correlation between calories and carbohydrates? 🔄🍞 7️⃣ How are caffeine and sugar related? ☕🍬➡️❓
-- How do sugar and caffeine levels compare across different beverages? 🍬
-- What are the healthiest beverage options based on sugar and calorie content? 🥤
+8️⃣ Which beverages are the healthiest? 🥗🥤

 **Dashboard Interaction:** [View Dashboard](https://github.com/AnjaliPrakashan/Starbucks-Analysis/blob/main/Starbucks.png)

 ## Process 🔄

 - Cleaned and categorized beverage data 🧹.